telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridClientSettings.md

 Gets a reference to , which holds various
                 properties for setting the Telerik RadPivotGrid client messages

+###  EnableFieldsDragDrop `Boolean`

+Determines whether the dragging fields between and in zones is allowed

 ###  Resizing `PivotGridResizing`

 Gets a reference to  class providing properties
                 related to client-side resizing features.

+###  Scrolling `PivotGridScrolling`

+Gets a reference to , which holds various
+                properties for setting the Telerik RadPivotGrid scrolling features.